ImBIOS/bun-node/readme.md

 This repository offers pre-configured Docker images combining [Bun](https://bun.sh/), with [Node.js](https://nodejs.org/), the popular JavaScript runtime.
 Ideal for development, testing, and production environments.

+Use node.js as runtime, and bun as package manager, etc. The node.js in this docker image functions as fallback when bun is not implement the feature yet.

 ## Features

 - **Multiple Node.js Versions**: Supports Node.js 16, 18, 20